Frequently Asked Questions

 What is a day at Room to Roam like?

 We are outside the whole class rain or shine.
+Each day is different depending on the environment and the interests of the children.
 See “A Day at Room to Roam”.

 How old does my child have to be to attend?